 Ordinarily, sanctions will not be imposed until the resolution of any timely appeal under this policy.
 However, if it is deemed necessary to protect the welfare of the victim or the university community, the hearing panel may recommend and the chancellor or his or her designee may determine that any sanctions be imposed immediately and continue in effect until such time as the appeal process is exhausted.

 Appeal Involving Faculty/Staff

 Where the respondent is a university faculty or staff member, all appeals shall be reviewed by the chancellor or his or her designee.
-Both the complainant and the respondent may appeal any or all of the Title IX Coordinator’s decision.
+Both the complainant and the respondent may appeal any or all of the sanctioning panel’s decision.
 The appeal must be made in writing to the Title IX Coordinator within ten (10) days of receipt of the investigation report.
 The appeal should include a brief statement describing any or all parts of the investigative report that is being appealed and the reason for appeal, as defined above.
-Acceptable means of notification include email, facsimile, hand-delivered notification, or postal delivery.
+Acceptable means of notification include email, hand-delivered notification, or postal delivery.